Barrier Reef (TV series)

-Barrier Reef was an Australian television series that was first screened domestically in 1971.
-However, 19 episodes had already premiered on British television on BBC1 between 5 October 1970 and 15 February 1971 and four more aired between 5 April and 3 May 1971 in advance of Australian broadcast.
+Barrier Reef is an Australian television series that was first screened domestically in 1971.
+However, nineteen episodes had already premiered on British television on BBC1 between 5 October 1970 and 15 February 1971 and four more aired between 5 April and 3 May 1971, in advance of Australian broadcast.

 Premise

 Barrier Reef was about a group of marine biologists on board a sailing ship called the New Endeavour, researching around the Great Barrier Reef, off Queensland, Australia.
 "It was the first series in the world to feature extensive colour underwater filming on location".